blaze/odo/docs/source/functions.rst

 Five Operations
 ===============

-The Blaze project originally included ``into`` a magic function that transformed data between containers.
+The Blaze project originally included ``odo.into`` as a magic function that moved data between containers.
 This function was both sufficiently useful and sufficiently magical that it was moved to a separate project, its functionality separated into three operations